ShuTheWise/MeshSimplificationComparer/README.md

 You can run the application many selecting different algoritms and operations but you have to keep in mind the state of your data.
 For example, if you wish to solely run operation 3 or 4 there have to be simplified meshes cached in the `meshes` folder.

 ### Supported input mesh files formats
-Program supports bassicaly all file formats as meshlab that is:
+Program supports basically all file formats as MeshLab that is:
 - .3ds, 3D Studio format;
 - .collada, open XML standard for 3D data exchange;
 - .obj, Wavefront object format;